Imbolc

 Brigid traditions and the ancient Goddess.

 Pagan Brigid is a major pre-Christian Irish goddess, part of the Tuatha Dé Danann, deities who walked on Earth in the ancient stories.
 She was revered for wisdom, poetry, healing, smithcraft, fire, and fertility, often seen as a triple goddess with aspects of a maiden, mother, and crone.
-Her worship merged with St. Brigid of Kildare and Imbolc honours her sacred fire.
+Her worship merged with St. Brigid of Kildare, and Imbolc honours her sacred fire.

-Brigid is a contradictory saint, both a convert of St. Francis' and midwife to the baby Jesus.
-Clothed in the religion of the colonizer, she still keeps a more ancient flame alive.
-At Imbolc we revere an archetype that spirals back to the Paleolithic Horned Goddess and Elen of the Ways.
+At Imbolc we revere an archetype that spirals back to the Palaeolithic Horned Goddess and Elen of the Ways.
 Brigid both tends the home fire and invites us to take the road less travelled.

 In your Imbolc observance, watch for invitations to think and act in ways that embrace the both/and nature of the cross quarter days.
 Notice the binaries that shape your thinking and see how it feels to move in the space between them.